 Car Insurance Laws in Alaska

 Alaska law requires all vehicle owners to have certain amounts of liability insurance coverage.
-The minimum amounts are:
+The minimum insurance amounts each person much carry is:

 - $50,000 for bodily injury per person,